basilesimon/bsfr/content/weeknotes/weeknotes-52.md

 ---
 date: "2021-09-24T00:00:00Z"

-published: true
-title: 'A year of weeknotes - weeknotes #52'
+title: "A year of weeknotes - weeknotes #52"
 ---

 One year writing these notes.